kellybesmonte/BookCupid/README.md

 With the rise of social media and the popular hashtag, #booktok, reading has increasingly become many peoples’ favourite pastimes.
 However, certain books, stories, and authors take precedence on the internet.
 There is an opportunity in the book industry to better highlight authors and stories from marginalized communities.
 This is where Book Cupid comes in!
 Instead of offering book recommendations that are already trending on social media, this app will recommend books that highlight the BIPOC and/or 2SLGBTQIA+ experience that are often overlooked.

 ### User Profile
 The targeted demographic for Book Cupid are users who already participate in social media trends such as #booktok, which predominantly consist of millennial and Gen Z women.
-With this in mind, I made sure to incorporate colours, illustrations, and design aestehtics that appeal to this demographic.
+With this in mind, I made sure to incorporate colours, illustrations, and design aesthetics that appeal to this demographic.

 ### Features